 This page is related to new SmartBear ID-based licenses that we’ve introduced in TestComplete 14.9.

 Since TestComplete 14.9, we started offering licenses of the new (SmartBear ID-based) type to a limited number of users.
-This new license type implies that to use the product, you need to specify your SmartBear account (or SmartBear ID).
-This is an easier and more convenient way of using the product in comparison with downloading and installing license files.
+This new license type implies that, to use the product, you need to specify your SmartBear account (or SmartBear ID).
+This is an easier and more convenient way of using the product as compared to downloading and installing license files.
 The information below describes the specifics of applying the new licenses.

 How to create a SmartBear account